-• Amendments: The Board may at any time amend, suspend or discontinue the Share Option Plan or any option.
+- Change of control: in the event of a change of control or takeover bid, all unvested options may automatically vest, if and to the extent provided for in the holder's employment agreement, or at the discretion of the Board. - Amendments: the Board may at any time amend, suspend or discontinue the Share Option Plan or any option.
 Amendments to existing options which may have an adverse effect on participants may only be made with the consent of the affected participants.

-Shareholder approval is required to increase the aggregate maximum number of ordinary shares over which options may be exercised, reduce the exercise price of an outstanding option (including by way of cancellation and re-issuance of the option at a reduced exercise price), extend the term of any option beyond the expiry date of such option or allow such expiry date to be greater than 10 years (except in connection with a black-out period), permit assignments or exercises of the option other than by the applicable participant beyond what is contemplated in the Share Option Plan, amend the plan to provide for other types of compensation through equity issuance (unless pursuant to the adjustment provisions of the Share Option Plan), and effect an amendment which is required to be approved by shareholders under applicable law (including the UKLA Listing rules and/or policies of the TSX).

-The Board may, without approval of shareholders: (a) make housekeeping amendments; (b) amendments necessary to comply with the provisions of applicable law; (c) administrative amendments; (d) amendments relating to the early termination or vesting provisions of the Share Option Plan or an option; (e) the addition of financial assistance by the Company for the acquisition of ordinary shares pursuant to the Share Option Plan; (f) the addition of a cashless exercise feature; (g) suspension or termination of the Share Option Plan; (h) amendments to the advantage of participants the provisions concerning eligibility, individual limits on participation, overall limits on the issue of Shares, the basis for determining a participant's entitlement to, and the terms of, ordinary shares provided under the Share Option Plan, the adjustments that may be made in the event of any variation of capital or the terms of the amendment provisions in the Share Option Plan; or (i) any other amendment not requiring shareholder approval under applicable law.
+Shareholder approval is required to increase the aggregate maximum number of ordinary shares over which options may be exercised, reduce the exercise price of an outstanding option (including by way of cancellation and re-issuance of the option at a reduced exercise price), extend the term of any option beyond the expiry date of such option or allow such expiry date to be greater than ten years (except in connection with a blackout period), permit assignments or exercises of the option other than by the applicable participant beyond what is contemplated in the Share Option Plan, amend the plan to provide for other types of compensation through equity issuance (unless pursuant to the adjustment provisions of the Share Option Plan), and effect an amendment which is required to be approved by shareholders under applicable law (including the UKLA Listing rules and/or policies of the TSX).
+The Board may, without approval of shareholders: (a) make housekeeping amendments; (b) amendments necessary to comply with the provisions of applicable law; (c) administrative amendments; (d) amendments relating to the early termination or vesting provisions of the Share Option Plan or an option; (e) the addition of financial assistance by the Company for the acquisition of ordinary shares pursuant to the Share Option Plan; (f) the addition of a cashless exercise feature; (g) suspension or termination of the Share Option Plan: (h) amendments to the advantage of participants the provisions concerning eligibility, individual limits on participation, overall limits on the issue of Shares, the basis for determining a participant's entitlement to, and the terms of, ordinary shares provided under the Share Option Plan, the adjustments that may be made in the event of any variation of capital or the terms of the amendment provisions in the Share Option Plan; or (i) any other amendment not requiring shareholder approval under applicable law.

-Long Term Incentive Plan
+Long-Term Incentive Plan

-On 5 September 2016, the Board has adopted the Long Term Incentive Plan (the "LTIP").
+On 5 September 2016, the Board adopted the LTIP.
 The LTIP is a discretionary plan under which awards may be granted to executive officers and other employees of the Group.
 The significant terms of the LTIP are set out below.